theNewDynamic/chrisabani.com/_pages/about-chris.md

 2007 - Pushcart Nomination for Sanctificum. (poetry)

-2007 - New York Times Editor's Choice (Song for Night)
+2007 - New York Times Editor’s Choice (Song for Night)

 2007 - Finalist, PEN Beyond the Margins Award (Becoming Abigail)

 2007 - A Barnes and Noble Discovery Selection (The Virgin of Flames)

-2007 - A New York Times Editor's Choice (The Virgin of Flames)
+2007 - A New York Times Editor’s Choice (The Virgin of Flames)

 2007 - A New York Libraries Books For Teens Selection (Becoming Abigail)

-2006 - A New York Times Editor's Choice (Becoming Abigail)
+2006 - A New York Times Editor’s Choice (Becoming Abigail)

-2006 - A Chicago Reader Critic's Choice (Becoming Abigail)
+2006 - A Chicago Reader Critic’s Choice (Becoming Abigail)

 2006 - A selection of the Essence Magazine Book Club (Becoming Abigail)

 2006 - A selection of the Black Expressions Book Club (Becoming Abigail)

-2006 - Pushcart Nomination (poetry) for "A Way To Turn This To Light."
+2006 - Pushcart Nomination (poetry) for “A Way To Turn This To Light.”

 2006 - Finalist for IMPAC Dublin Prize (GraceLand)